Chicken Madras

 4. Reduce the heat to medium-low and add the garlic, ginger and salt.
 Mix well and continue to fry for a further 30–40 minutes or until the mixture turns golden brown.

-5. Once the mixture has turned golden brown add the ground spices and mix well to ensure they are incorporated into the oil.
-Next, add the chicken and the fresh finger chillies.
+6. Once the onion mixture has turned golden brown add the ground spices and mix well to ensure they are incorporated into the oil.
+Add the chicken and the fresh finger chillies.
 Mix well and cook for 5 minutes, stirring often to prevent sticking.
+Next, stir in the tomato puree and continue to fry for a further 2–3 minutes, stirring often to prevent sticking.
 If at any point the spices start sticking to the bottom of the pot before the meat has started releasing its juices then just add a tablespoon of hot water and scrape them off with your spoon.
 Do not allow the spices to burn or it will ruin the flavour of the curry.

-6. Add the blended chopped tinned tomato, tomato puree, hot water, kasoori methi, whole dried red chilli (if using) and freshly squeezed lime juice.
-Mix well, cover and then place into a preheated oven at 200C/400F/Gas 6 and cook for 45 minutes.
+7. Add the curry base, kasoori methi, whole dried red chillies and freshly squeezed lime juice.
+Mix well, and bring to a gentle simmer.
+Once simmering, cover and then place into a preheated oven at 200C/400F/Gas 6 and cook for 45 minutes.

 Notes: